irony-rust/dots/docs/WhatIsDOTS.md

 ### Awesome DOTS advantages:
 * the flexibility of the system components
-* possibility of integration with any serviceы
+* possibility of integration with any services
 * a wide range of applications: from the restaurant chain to the Internet supermarket.
 * a fast and effective system capable of self-learning and adjusting to your specific needs and business requirements.
+* unlike similar services its absolutely free to use and has open source code.